distrust-foundation/sig/README.md

   * Verify code changes made since last time minimum valid signatures were present
   * Allow user to manually verify new keys and add to alias groups on the fly
   * Prompt user to install or upgrade any required tools as needed
-  * Signs aginst git agnostic "tree hash" so signatures survive rebases
+  * Signs notes against git "tree hash" so signatures survive a rebase
     * So long as the directory contents at a given ref do not change

 ## Install